daxa-ai/pebblo/docs/gh_pages/docs/config.md

   ![Pebblo Reports](../static/img/report-comparision.png)

 - `cacheDir`: Sets the directory where pebblo stores metadata, generated reports, and other temporary files.
 Default value is `~/.pebblo`.
+- `anonymizeSnippets`: Flag to anonymize snippets in report and Pebblo local UI.
+Possible values are 'True' and 'False'.
+When its value is 'True', snippets in reports and Pebblo local UI will be shown as anonymized and vice versa.
 - `outputDir`: Deprecated.
 Use `cacheDir` instead.

 ### Classifier

 - `mode`: Specifies mode for classify API.
 Possible values are `all`, `entity` or `topic`.
 Default value is `all`.
 When its value is `all`, both entities and topics will get classified, if value is `entity`, only entities will get classified and vice-versa.
 It is used for classification in /classify and /loader/doc APIs.
-- `anonymizeSnippets`: Flag to anonymize snippets in report.
-Possible values are 'True' and 'False'.
-When its value is 'True', snippets in reports will be shown as anonymized and vice versa.
+- `anonymizeSnippets` is deprecated, use 'anonymizeSnippets' in reports instead.

 ### Storage
 This is beta feature introduced in 0.1.18.